bbasketballer75/wedding-website-main/scripts/prelaunch-checklist.md

 # Prelaunch Checklist for The Poradas Wedding Website

-- [ ] All environment variables set in Netlify
+- [ ] All environment variables set in Vercel
 - [ ] Firestore and GCS backups complete
 - [ ] Sentry DSN configured and tested
 - [ ] Cypress E2E tests passing